drmsmith/lassaVac/README.md

 # lassaVac
 This is the code associated with the upcoming preprint:
-"Projecting health and economic impacts of Lassa vaccination campaigns in West Africa " This code was developed by OxLiv Consortium members David R M Smith, Joanne Turner, Patrick Fahr, Paul Bessell, Emily Nixon, Koen Pouwels and Deirdre Hollingsworth.
+"Projecting health and economic impacts of Lassa vaccination campaigns in West Africa" This code was developed by OxLiv Consortium members David R M Smith, Joanne Turner, Patrick Fahr, Paul Bessell, Emily Nixon, Koen Pouwels and Deirdre Hollingsworth.

 This repository includes three main sections: